kevinlondon/kevinlondon.github.io/_posts/2016-09-20-devops-from-scratch-pt-2.md

 ![Key Pair](/assets/devops_from_scratch/amazon_console_06_download_pair.png)

 In the next screen, select "Create a new key pair".
-Name it 'flask-hello-world' and click "Download Key Pair".
+Name it `flask-hello-world` and click "Download Key Pair".
 Then click "Launch Instances".

 Congratulations!
 We've launched our first instance.